 TO TEST OR NOT TO TEST YOUR EMERGENCY NOTIFICATION SYSTEM?

-Testing your emergency notification system will help keep your team’s skills sharp and allows you to troubleshoot any problems before an actual emergency occurs.
+Testing your emergency notification system will help keep your team’s skills sharp and allow you to troubleshoot any problems before an actual emergency occurs.
 Keep in mind, it’s not just about testing your emergency services, it’s also about testing your infrastructure and connected devices, your internal team and processes, as well as managing your population’s expectations of your emergency response plan.

 HOW MUCH IS TOO MUCH?

-We advise that you perform a “full test” to all of your users regularly, but no more than 3-4 times per year.
+We advise that you perform a “full test” on all of your users regularly, but no more than 3-4 times per year.
 Sending a full test about twice a year seems to be the “sweet spot” for testing.
 More than a few tests a year to your full user-base could lead to people ignoring real threats or seeing your alert messages as SPAM and unsubscribing altogether.
 It’s important to balance the benefit of your system tests versus the possible backlash.

 WHAT TO EXPECT FROM YOUR TEST RESULTS

 Now that you’ve completed your test, what’s next?
 After your tests have been performed, it’s important to review your results.
 You can use emergency reporting, send out post-test surveys, or simply review feedback left by email.
 But how do you gauge success or failure?
 How many of your text messages, emails, etc. are delivered?
 Why are there some failed deliveries?

 Obviously, with any mass communication, some messages just won’t get through.
 People change their email address, go over their mail quota, etc. Some mobile phones will be out of range, have changed carriers, or canceled texting altogether.
 In a system test, you should expect to see some emails and texts rejected.
 That’s why your tests should include all of your endpoints in your alerts.
 The more communication channels you use, the more likely a user is to receive the message.